 For nearly 230 years, Derby Academy in Hingham, MA made their annual procession to a church downtown as part of their graduation exercises.
 Last spring, they reimagined their traditional walk with a car parade complete with signs, streamers, and balloons while families and friends cheered from the sidewalk.
 Consider how you can honor graduates with a celebratory parade that goes the extra mile.

 Finding a way to give back to the community while also lifting the spirits of seniors is a win-win.
 Partner with a local bakery to create “senior care packages” to be sent to graduates on graduation day.
 We’re seeing small businesses across the country partner with both schools and first-responders to offer this service.

-First, give the virtual graduation ceremony its own area of your website—whether it’s a built-out microsite or just a landing page, add it to your main navigation or create a call-to-action for it.
+First, give the virtual graduation ceremony its own area of your website—a communications hub and one-stop-shop for all-things graduation.
+Whether it’s a built-out microsite or graduation landing page, add it to your main navigation or create a call-to-action for it.
 You want to show your prospective and current families that you’re delivering a high-quality experience for graduates that everyone can be excited about.

 Here’s what your microsite or landing page should include: